cisco/ChezScheme/IMPLEMENTATION.md

 with `[libraries]`, meaning that the binding is in the `chezscheme` library.

-When a helper function needs to be a different source file than the place where it's used, so it can't just be locally defined, prefix the helper function name with `$` and register it in the `[flags system proc]` group in "primdata.ss".
+When a helper function needs to be in a different source file than the place where it's used, so it can't just be locally defined, prefix the helper function name with `$` and register it in the `[flags system proc]` group in "primdata.ss".